-COVID-19 vaccines in South Africa are available to people of 50 years and older as well as healthcare workers, as of July 5.
+COVID-19 vaccines in South Africa are available to people of 35 years and older as of 14 July.

 Teachers and police officers are also receiving the vaccine as part of the public sector’s essential worker programme.
 This programme will eventually also include the departments of correctional services, defense, social development, home affairs, justice and the national prosecuting authority.

 Mining, manufacturing and the taxi industry have also started vaccinations and in this instance companies are responsible for vaccinating their employees.

 The health department is making preparations to open registrations for the 40 to 49-year age group so that more people can line up for jabs when demand from older groups slows down.

 If you need to get vaccinated as part of the general roll-out (in other words not as part of an essential worker group or workplace programme), you need to register on the government’s electronic vaccine data system (EVDS).